MicrosoftEdge/JsDbg/CONTRIBUTING.md

 If you notice something wrong with JsDbg or have an idea for how JsDbg can be better, we'd love to hear from you.
 Feel free to:
 * Join or send mail to the [JsDbg Users](mailto:jsdbgusers@microsoft.com) alias
-* Send feedback using the form in JsDbg
 * Open a bug or work item in [VSTS](http://aka.ms/jsdbgwork)

 ## Contributing Code